lifeart/async-dom/README.md

 # Features

+* Scoped DOM (support multiple workers and applications rendering in single DOCUMENT at one time)
 * Support multiple DOM implementations
 * Ability to batch WW messages
 * Ability to skip some DOM changes